Rachel Reeves: Israel and Palestine

 Reeves is a vice-chair of Labour Friends of Israel, contributed a chapter to a book about Israeli politics and society, and supports the Auschwitz-Birkenau Foundation.
 In 2014, Reeves abstained on a parliamentary motion to recognise the State of Palestine, which was passed with support of the Labour Party under the leadership of Ed Miliband, after Reeves and other pro-Israel Labour MPs requested Miliband not to hold a three-line whip in favour of the motion.

-Reeves condemned the 7 October 2023 Hamas attack on Israel and said that Israel had "every right" to defend itself as long as it abided by "international rules of engagement."
+Reeves condemned the 7 October 2023 Hamas attack on Israel and said that Israel had "every right" to defend itself as long as it abided by "international rules of engagement".
 Reeves said that she had "no time" for pro-Palestinian fringe events being held at the Labour conference.
 In response to Jeremy Corbyn's comments that to resolve the situation Israel should end its occupation of Palestine, Reeves said that Gaza is not occupied by Israel and said that the "real cause" of what was happening was a "terrorist attack".
 Reeves additionally said that she wanted to see "a Palestinian state existing alongside a safe and secure Israel" but said that terrorism was "not the way to get there".

 In November 2023, Reeves described what was happening to "innocent civilians and particularly babies in that hospital" as "heartbreaking" and said that she was "incredibly concerned" by the scenes that were being seen in Gaza.
 She urged Israel to "show restraint" and "allow water, medicine, fuel into Gaza and into those hospitals" and called on Rishi Sunak's government and other international allies to "put more pressure on" Benjamin Netanyahu's government to show restraint.
-She also defended Keir Starmer's refusal to back a ceasefire, saying that a ceasefire was "not something you can dictate" and that it "has to be negotiated."
+She also defended Keir Starmer's refusal to back a ceasefire, saying that a ceasefire was "not something you can dictate" and that it "has to be negotiated".

+In December 2025, during a speech addressing Labour Friends of Israel, Reeves announced that she is unapologetic about being a Zionist and that the label should not be "surrendered to anti-Semites."